Rosenkrands/zav/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# zav
+# Zoning for Autonomous Vehicles

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of zav is to show the implementation of the simulation experiment for the project.
+The goal of zav (Zoning for Autonomous Vehicles) is to show the implementation of the problem instance generation and simulation experiment conducted for the project.

 ## Installation